 Basic on-page SEO.
 Title tags.
 Meta descriptions.
 Schema markup.
 The technical stuff most DIY sites miss.
 This is what tells Google your site exists and what it's about.

 Brand75's $997 package covers all of the above.
-We're a national agency — we serve contractors in Olympia and markets like it across the country.
+We're based in Olympia, WA, and we serve contractors here and in markets like it across the country.
 One price.
 No upsells for the things that actually matter.

 A website without lead management is a digital brochure.
 It sits there.
 People visit.
 Then they leave.
 And if they don't call in the first five minutes, most contractors never hear from them again.

 The numbers are ugly.
-Most contractors lose 40% of leads because they don't follow up fast enough.
+Speed-to-lead research from Harvard Business Review found that companies responding within five minutes are far more likely to convert a lead than those that wait even 30 minutes.
 A prospect fills out a form.
 Nobody checks the inbox for three hours.
 By then, that prospect called the next guy.

 Think about what that costs.
 If you get 10 web leads a month and lose 4 of them, that's 48 leads a year walking out the door.
 At $500 average job value, that's $24,000 in lost revenue.
 Every year.

-Real example: an Olympia plumber added SalesBridge and recovered 12 leads in the first week.
-Twelve people who would have fallen through the cracks.
-That alone paid for the CRM for two years.
+In our work with Olympia contractors, we routinely see this play out.
+One local plumber added SalesBridge and recovered roughly a dozen leads in the first week.
+People who would have fallen through the cracks.
+That alone covered the platform cost for months.

 |---|---|---|---|---|---|